-The Stadsmuseum is housed in a 17th century palace and doesn’t focus on one particular genera of Stockholm; it’s a rather eclectic mix of art, history, entertainment, and popular culture.
+The Stadsmuseum is housed in a 17th-century palace and doesn’t focus on one particular era of Stockholm; it’s a rather eclectic mix of art, history, entertainment, and popular culture.
 This is not a bad thing.
 It’s very easy to get lost amongst the various collections.
-The big draw for people are the city walking tours with the most popular being a Saturday morning walk that recreates the path taken by Stieg Larsson and Lisbeth Salander (Girl with the Dragon Tattoo).
+The big draw for people is the city walking tours with the most popular being a Saturday morning walk that recreates the path taken by Stieg Larsson and Lisbeth Salander (Girl with the Dragon Tattoo).

 Also offered is an Abba Tour of the city, which should be coupled with a visit to the newly opened Abba Museum (which is really far out of the way; the best way to visit is on one of the hop off/hop on tours).